resucutie/beyond-software-list/index.md

 [Emulation General Wiki](https://emulation.gametechwiki.com/index.php/Main_Page) :c-resource: - Emulator driven wiki

 ## Compatibility layers
-TODO: Wine and Proton
+[Wine](https://www.winehq.org/) :c-macos: :c-linux: :c-android: - Compatibility layer to run Windows programs on Linux and other POSIX systems.
+Compatibility isn't perfect and unwanted behavior is expected, and it is recommended to search for alternatives to already exisitng programs than to run them under Wine
+- [Bottles](https://usebottles.com/) :c-linux: - Frontend to help set up Wine
+- Proton :c-linux: - Tool that bundles Wine and other utilities to run games on Linux.
+It is bundled with Steam but requires it to be [activated inside Steam's client](https://steamcommunity.com/games/221410/announcements/detail/1696055855739350561)
+    - [Heroic Games Launcher](https://heroicgameslauncher.com/) :c-pc: - Third party Epic Games, GOG and Amazon Games launcher that uses Proton for Linux compatibility, but is avaiable on all desktop platforms

-[Distrobox](https://distrobox.it/) :c-linux: - Tool to install any linux distro inside a linux system.
+[Distrobox](https://distrobox.it/) :c-linux: - Tool to install any linux distro inside a linux system using containers.
 [Waydroid](https://waydro.id/) :c-linux: - Container-based approach to boot a full Android system inside a Linux system with the Wayland display protocol.

 [KernelEx](https://sourceforge.net/projects/kernelex/) :c-windows: - FOSS compatibility layer that aims to run Windows 2000 or XP-only applications on Windows 98 or ME